 The Name of Penny Lane

-It is noted many places however (falsely I believe), that Penny Lane is named after James Penny.
+It is still falsely noted many places, that Penny Lane is named after James Penny.
 Penny, an eighteenth century slave trader who like many other “industrialists” of the time became quite wealthy from the international slave trade was a resident of Liverpool and owned as many as eleven slave ships has become inexorable linked to the street but it seems by all accounts to have only happened sometime in the 1990s.

-National Museums Liverpool and The International Slavery Museum, Liverpool, have been contacted with a request for information about the connection between the street and James Penny but have not been able to provide any evidence that a tangible connection actually exists.
+National Museums Liverpool and The International Slavery Museum, Liverpool, were contacted with a request for information about the connection between the street and James Penny but were not able to provide any evidence that a connection ever actually existed.

 In 2006, a Liverpool councilor proposed renaming Penny Lane and several other streets because their names were directly, or have become over time connected to the international slave trade and the role that Liverpool played in continuing and prospering from it.
 It was decided that because Penny Lane had a stronger connection to the city from the Beatles and less from James Penny, that it would be excluded from the renaming.